SAP/ui5-webcomponents/docs/6-contributing/06-storybook-samples.md

 <b>Note:</b> This are required only for running the Storybook app locally and not for general development.

 ## What's a Story
 A story is a documentation of a UI component that captures its rendered state in various scenarios.
-Stories are useful for documenting all the potential states that a component can display, and they allow developers to test UI components in isolation.
+Stories are useful for documenting all potential states that a component can display, and they allow developers to test UI components in isolation.

-UI components can be rendered in various scenarios, such as with different props or state, or in different layouts or contexts.
+UI components can be rendered in various scenarios, for example with different props or state, or in different layouts or contexts.
 Stories capture these scenarios and provide documentation of the component's behavior in each scenario.

-## Where to write stories
+## Where to Write Stories
 Stories are written in the `_stories` folder of the playground package.
 For example, the stories for the `ui5-button` component are located in the `packages/playground/_stories/Button.stories.ts` file.

-## How to write stories
+## How to Write Stories
 The storybook app uses the [Storybook framework](https://storybook.js.org/docs/basics/introduction/) to render the stories.
 The stories are written in the [Component Story Format (CSF)](https://storybook.js.org/docs/web-components/api/csf) format.

-The args object is used to define the properties of the component, which can be edited in the playground by users.
-Decorators and parameters can be used to enhance the documentation of stories.
+The args object is used to define the properties of the component, users can edit in the playground.
+Decorators and parameters can enhance the documentation of stories.

 Here is an example of a story for the ui5-button component: